rapid7/insightconnect-plugins/jq/help.md

 # Description

-[jq](https://stedolan.github.io/jq/) is a command-line tool to filter JSON data.
+[jq](https://stedolan.github.io/jq/) is a command-line tool used for slicing, filtering, mapping, and transforming structured JSON data.
 The jq plugin passes the given list of flags to the jq command, which then runs the given filter expression on the given JSON input.
 For flexibility, the output is returned as a string.

 # Key Features